 Talk about the personal side of you along with the professional side of you.
 Yes, your impressive win totals count, as do your Coach of the Year awards.
 But your prospect is looking for more than that…they want to know the person behind the whistle.
 Learn ways to reveal the real you to your recruits.

 Unveil your screw-ups.
 Your prospects know you’re not perfect.
 Don’t be afraid to talk about the mistakes you’ve made, and what you learned from them.
 In our workbooks for college recruiters, we make the point that this is one of the best techniques for breaking down walls that might exist between you and your recruit.

-Get on Twitter.
+Invest in your Twitter presence daily.
 It’s an incredible social networking tool that is paying off for the coaches that are using it to build a following.
 Twitter is free, it’s easy and it’s a great way to reveal the real you to your recruits (and your fans, and your boosters, and other coaches and Athletic Directors that might be looking to hire you).
 It’s important that you maintain consistency, which means posting daily, and making sure that you share things that show your recruits the personality of your team and your program.

 Create a fan page on Facebook and Instagram.
 If you don’t have one yet, this is a prime opportunity to showcase your team and update your recruits on what’s going on with you and your program using the most popular communication tool in the world.
 This can be one way communication out to a group that broadcasts the daily pulse of you and your program.
 While you’re at it, you need to make sure you’re on Instagram, as well.
 Especially if you coach a women’s team, but increasingly for male recruits as well.